datacarpentry/image-processing/_episodes/07-thresholding.md

 total number of pixels in the image.
 Then, the program prints out the name of the file processed and the corresponding root density.

-If we run the program on the **trial-016.jpg** image, with a blur kernel value of 7, we would execute the program this way:
+If we run the program on the **trial-016.jpg** image, with a sigma value of 2, we would execute the program this way:

 ~~~
-python RootMass.py trial-016.jpg 7
+python RootMass.py trial-016.jpg 2
 ~~~
 {: .bash}